rethinkdb/rethinkdb-rs/api/java/aggregation/reduce.md

 # Description #

 Produce a single value from a sequence through repeated application of a reduction function.

-The reduction function can be called on:
+The reduction function may be called on:

 - two elements of the sequence
 - one element of the sequence and one result of a previous reduction
 - two results of previous reductions

 The reduction function can be called on the results of two previous reductions because the `reduce` command is distributed and parallelized across shards and CPU cores.
 A common mistaken when using the `reduce` command is to suppose that the reduction is executed from left to right.
 Read the [map-reduce in RethinkDB](/docs/map-reduce/) article to see an example.

 If the sequence is empty, the server will produce a `ReqlRuntimeError` that can be caught with `default_`.
 If the sequence has only one element, the first element will be returned.

 __Example:__ Return the number of documents in the table `posts`.